Summer is officially over and you know what that means: bulking season has arrived.

 In addition to those whole food sources, a high-quality whey protein supplement can ensure you hit your protein goals each day.
 If you’re looking for a solid and great-tasting protein supplement, I’d suggest going with Whey.

 Try sticking to complex or low glycemic carbohydrates for the day, with the exception of post-workout, when you can utilize simple carbs to offset cortisol levels and replenish muscle glycogen through carb cycling.

 When it comes to fat, keep it healthy.
-Stick to omega-3 fatty acids like you’ll find in salmon, coconut oil, and pumpkin seeds.
+Stick to the omega-3 fatty acids you’ll find in salmon, coconut oil, and pumpkin seeds.
 As always, eat plenty of vegetables.